 A conservatory is a wonderful, natural light-laden area of your humble abode that should be a usable space for the entire family.
 This extra square footage is ideal for a growing brood and can make your living area all the more spacious.
 If all you have in your conservatory is boxes and junk, you are undervaluing this section of your pad.
 Take a look at these three ideas to inspire you to reinvent your conservatory.

-While a little outside the box, if you are a family of movie buffs, there can be no better use for a conservatory than a cinema room.
+Think outside of the box!
+If you are a family of movie buffs, there can be no better use for a conservatory than a cinema room.
 With a living room and a dining room already, this extra space can be a little luxurious.
-Install some leather recliner seats, get yourself a projector and look into the audio video services available in your area.
+Install some leather recliner seats, get yourself a projector, and look into the audio-video services available in your area.
 Get some blackout blinds and recreate the atmosphere of a movie theater.

 You could network the room so that you have a three hundred and sixty-degree surround sound all-immersive experience.
 While expensive, this could be an incredible way to really utilize your conservatory space if you adore nothing more than heading to the cinema every week.